-At Nervous Waters, our goal is to deliver a true taste of Argentina.
 Our kitchens come to life through the use of fresh and regionally representative meats and products.
 By combining these elements, we create delicious flavors and varied textures that harbor hidden stories and share dining traditions with each plate.
 We have curated a top-notch team of experienced Argentine and international chefs, trained in both classic and avant-garde culinary techniques at each of our lodges.

 Each meal is prepared with an artisan’s touch and influenced by the earthiness of the surrounding landscape.
 Sustainability is at the heart of our cuisine and a true connection to nature runs through every dish.
 To top it off, our guests enjoy each meal in our beautifully designed lodge dining rooms and outdoor lunch experiences.
 Chefs prepare every dish from scratch to be served at a minute’s notice.
 Freshness is paramount and perfecting the flavor is our key to success.

 All our beef comes from Aberdeen Angus and Hereford steers.
 It is grass-fed cattle from our Pampas.
 We carefully select our suppliers, which guarantees the high quality, flavor, and tenderness of our meat.
 You will enjoy meat cooked on the fire and in several different ways in our lodges and in the field.

 Breakfast is the most important meal of the day in our lodges.
 Choices stretch from local free-range Eggs Benedict to organic and healthy breakfast options.
 We change our menu daily to keep things fresh.
 Later in the day, our superb lunch and dinner menus are paired with some of Argentina’s—and the world’s—best wines; Bodega Catena Zapata.